Survey offers data for worldview of Trump voters

 NASHVILLE, Tennessee (RNS) — Americans who voted for President Trump are often very religious, believe in an authoritative God, and hold traditional views about gender.

-A new Baylor Religion survey also found that Trump supporters are more likely than other voters to see Muslims as threats to America and to view the nation as a Christian one.
+The new Baylor Religion Survey, released in September, also found that Trump supporters are more likely than other voters to see Muslims as threats to America and to view the United States as a Christian nation.

 Researchers found that six in ten white evangelical Protestants voted for Trump.
-Their figure is lower than others—who have found 81 percent of white evangelicals voted for the president.
-The Baylor calculations are based on the church attended by a respondent, as opposed to other studies in which respondents self-identified as evangelical.
+This figure is lower than that of other surveys, which have found 81 percent of white evangelicals voted for the president.
+The Baylor calculations are based on the church attended by a respondent rather than on how respondents identified themselves.

 Almost three-quarters of Trump voters said Islam is a threat, compared with 18 percent of those who voted for Hillary Clinton.
 An even higher percentage—81 percent—of Trump voters strongly agreed that Middle East refugees are a terror threat, compared with 12 percent of Clinton voters.

 “Today, divisions in the American public are stark,” said Paul Froese, a Baylor University sociology professor and director of Baylor Religion Surveys.
 “We can trace many of our deep differences to how people understand traditional morality, theology and the purpose of our nation.”

 Survey authors describe “Trumpism” as “a new form of nationalism which merges pro-Christian rhetoric with anti-Islam, anti-feminist, anti-globalist, and anti-government attitudes.”

 Most Americans who viewed themselves as “very religious” voted for Trump.
 But almost the same percentage of those who viewed themselves as “very spiritual” voted for Trump (46 percent) as for Clinton (45 percent).

 Evangelicals saw Muslims as the biggest threat, and black Protestants viewed atheists as posing the most danger.